demirkayaender/callgrapher/README.md

    npm start
    ```

-2. Your default browser will automatically open to `http://localhost:8080`
+2. Your default browser will automatically open to `http://localhost:3000`

+**Browser Requirements:**
+- For **folder analysis** feature: Chrome, Edge, or other Chromium-based browsers (requires File System Access API)
-Alternatively, you can simply open `index.html` in a modern web browser (Chrome, Firefox, Safari, Edge).
+- For **DOT file viewing**: Any modern browser (Chrome, Firefox, Safari, Edge)

-## Complete Workflow: Analyze Go Code → Visualize
+## Usage

+### Option 1: Generate Callgraph Directly in Browser (Easiest!)

+1. Click the **"🚀 Generate from Go Folder"** button
+2. Select your Go project folder
+3. The callgraph will be automatically generated and displayed!

+**Features:**
+- ✅ No command-line tools needed
+- ✅ Works entirely in the browser
+- ✅ Instant visualization
+- ✅ Automatically excludes `_test.go` files and `vendor/` directories

+### Option 2: Use Pre-generated DOT Files

+If you have existing DOT files or prefer using the command-line tool:

-### Step 1: Generate a Callgraph from Go Code
+#### Step 1: Generate a Callgraph from Go Code (Optional)

 Navigate to the `dotgen` directory and build the tool: